 Dr. Patel and Dr. Truong typically take the following steps during breast lift surgery:

 Dr. Patel and Dr. Truong use different incision shapes depending on how much of your skin they determine to remove.
 This can range from a “donut” around the areola if you only require a small lift, a “lollipop” for a moderate lift, and an “anchor” pattern for a large lift.
+Breast Lift in Houston could be the procedure you need to restore your breasts.

 Before your surgery, the surgeon marks your breasts in the preoperative area to provide a roadmap for the proposed incisions and breast changes.